Low-energy hole subband dispersions in a cylindrical Ge nanowire: the effects of the nanowire growth direction: The perturbation result

 \section{The perturbation result}

 Since both the zeroth-order eigenvalues and the corresponding eigenfunctions are obtainable, we can solve the eigenvalues of Hamiltonian (\ref{eq_H}) using quasi-degenerate perturbation theory~\cite{landau1965quantum}.
-In order to guarantee enough calculation accuracy, we have chosen an eight dimensional quasi-degenerate Hilbert subspace.
+In order to guarantee enough calculation accuracy, we have chosen an eight dimensional quasi-degenerate Hilbert subspace in the following calculations.
 The detailed basis states are chosen as follows: six states from the lowest three subbands of $|F_{z}|=1/2$ and two states from the lowest subband of $|F_{z}|=3/2$ (for details see Appendix~\ref{appendix}).
 The Hamiltonian (\ref{eq_H}) can be written as a $8\times8$ matrix in this Hilbert subspace.

 Diagonalizing the $8\times8$ matrix of $H$, we obtain four subband dispersions, each of which is still two-fold degenerate.
 We show in Fig.~\ref{fig_subbandH} the lowest three hole subband dispersions in various nanowire growth directions.
-Interestingly, our quasi-degenerate perturbation calculation nicely gives rise to a double-well anticrossing structure, which is missing in the zeroth-order results (see Fig.~\ref{fig_subbandH0}).
-These results are in qualitatively similar to that obtained using the spherical approximation where $\gamma_{2}$ in Eq.~(\ref{eq_H0}) is replaced by $\gamma_{s}=(2\gamma_{2}+3\gamma_{3})/5$~\cite{PhysRevB.84.195314,RL2021}.
-Despite this similarity, the realistic subband parameters $k_{m}$, $\Delta$, and $\Delta\,E$ [see Fig.~\ref{fig_subbandH}(a)] also depend on the nanowire growth direction $\theta$.
+Interestingly, our quasi-degenerate perturbation calculation nicely gives rise to a double-well anticrossing subband structure, which is missing in the zeroth-order result (see Fig.~\ref{fig_subbandH0}).
+These results are qualitatively similar to that obtained using the spherical approximation where $\gamma_{2}$ in Eq.~(\ref{eq_H0}) is replaced by $\gamma_{s}=(2\gamma_{2}+3\gamma_{3})/5$~\cite{PhysRevB.84.195314,RL2021}.
+Despite this similarity, the subband parameters $m^{*}_{h}$, $\alpha$, and $\Delta$ [see Eq.~\ref{eq_Hamiltoniankz2} below] also depend on the nanowire growth direction $\theta$.